"The Real Rain Man"

 Kim and his father, Fran, work tirelessly to educate people about Savant Syndrome, memory, and acceptance of people with differences.
 Since they began appearing before the public, Kim’s social skills have improved dramatically.
 Always in their possession is the 1989 Oscar for Best Original Screenplay which screenwriter Barry Morrow gave to Kim.

-Video: Kim Peek - The Real Rain ManSkip plugin info.
+Video: Kim Peek - The Real Rain ManSkip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".